abhishekagarwalnpl/QHAL-copy/specs/hal_commands_specifications.rst

 - The BASE_QUBIT0_IDX and BASE_QUBIT1_IDX registers are preserved after being written.
 In other words, when a page is open it remains the same up to the next write to it.
 A START Session Command closes (resets to 0) both BASE_QUBIT0_IDX and BASE_QUBIT1_IDX values.

 - The OPCODE requires shifting and masking (12 bits) but we believe that the benefits of having a more compact word outnumber the additional complexity.
-Further optimizations can be enabled by using an additional bit (bit 11 of 12) to indicate a long OPCODE (length > 8).
+Further optimisations can be enabled by using an additional bit (bit 11 of 12) to indicate a long OPCODE (length > 8).

 - No field has been allocated to support multi-word commands.